'The whole world right now needs to unite': Rallies are being held across the US in support of Ukraine - KTVZ

 But peace, she said, is fragile.

-“I think that the whole world right now needs to unite,” Ladygima said, adding: “Now it the time to say no and stop one person who keeps in fear the whole world.”
+“I think that the whole world right now needs to unite,” Ladygima said, adding: “Now is the time to say no and stop one person who keeps in fear the whole world.”

+Saturday’s demonstrations came on the third day of the Russian assault, which began early Thursday.
+The capital city of Kyiv remained under Ukranian control Saturday after a night of fierce fighting.
+Ukraine has remained defiant, and President Volodymyr Zelensky echoed the resolve of his people, some of whom have taken up arms, in a video message Saturday.

+A similar resolve was seen among Ukrainian-Americans and their allies in the US as they demanded more action to support Ukraine and its outgunned military.
+Western nations have imposed sweeping sanctions on Russia in response to the invasion, and the US, UK and EU on Friday sanctioned President Vladimir Putin himself.

 ‘I just wanted to show my support and solidarity’